-- 1. Student actions The physical actions a student uses to interact with the learning material such as attending, writing, reading, studying, or watching. - 2.
-Student cognitive engagement Reflects the extent to which a student is thinking about the learning activity, or attending and focusing on the task. - 3.
-Emotional Engagement students' involvement and enthusiasm for school and their connectedness to others on campus.
+- watching 1.
+Student actions - The physical actions a student uses to interact with the learning material such as attending, writing, reading, studying, or - 2.
+Student cognitive engagement Reflects the extent to which a student is thinking about the learning activity, or attending and focusing on - Emotional Engagement students' involvement and enthusiasm for school and their connectedness to others on campus.